myrestop/myflow-user-guide/README.md

 ## Other Tips

 - At action input field, you can input by dragging text or file (ensure the action window is pinned).

+- Input multiple line content, you can press `Ctrl+Enter` or `Shift+Enter` to break content to a new line.

 ## Sync Data